-Arthropod pests include such species as the Argentine Stem Weevil (Listronotus bonariensis).
-The Argentine Stem Weevil is native to Brazil, Uruguay, Argentina, Bolivia and Chile, and is a pernicious pest of pasture grasses that costs NZ up to \$250 million p.a.
-[67].
-Biocontrol combined with endophyte-based plant resistance5 has kept the pest in check [68], but the effectiveness of the biocontrol agent (the parasitoid wasp Mictroctonus hyperodae) is decreasing, probably though genetic resistance arising from continual selection pressure [69, 70].
-This is a critical problem, as it is possible that the full cost of the Argentine Stem Weevil may fall on New Zealand's pastoral industries.
+Arthropod pests include such species as the Argentine stem weevil (Listronotus bonariensis).
+The Argentine stem weevil is native to Brazil, Uruguay, Argentina, Bolivia and Chile, and is a pernicious pest of pasture grasses that costs New Zealand up to \$250 million per annum [69].
+Biocontrol combined with endophyte-based plant resistance has kept the pest in check [70], but the effectiveness of the biocontrol agent (the parasitoid wasp Mictroctonus hyperodae) is decreasing, probably though genetic resistance arising from continual selection pressure [71, 72].
+This is a critical problem, as it is possible that the full cost of the Argentine stem weevil may fall on New Zealand's pastoral industries.
 Thus, there is good reason to consider the use of genetic technologies.